What is the inactivated influenza vaccine?

 Common reactions to the inactivated influenza vaccine or flu shot include soreness, redness and swelling where the vaccine was given.
 Other symptoms can include fever, headache, aching muscles and fatigue that may last 1 to 2 days.
 Fewer than 1 in 20 people may have oculo-respiratory syndrome (ORS).
 Symptoms of ORS include red eyes and a cough and/or sore throat and/or hoarseness.

-The inactivated influenza vaccine cannot give you influenza because it contains killed influenza viruses that cannot cause infection.
+You cannot get the flu from the inactivated influenza vaccine because it contains killed influenza viruses that cannot cause infection.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.